Assistant Director of International Admission

 What were you involved with on campus as a student?

 While at Marist I was involved in multiple clubs and organizations and also worked in multiple offices.
-I was a part of Campus Ministry and was able to travel to Merida, Mexico for community service during Spring break.
+I was a part of the Department of Spiritual Life and Service (formerly Campus Ministry) and was able to travel to Merida, Mexico for community service during Spring break.
 I was also in the Dance Ensemble club, a Liaison at the Social Service Advisory for Club Affairs, and a member of the ARCO club.
 I worked at the Marist Security Office and Marist Athletic department.
 I was also able to study abroad in Spain (Barcelona) Fall semester of my senior year with the CEA Study Abroad Program, and upon return, I was the New York Representative ambassador for the CEA program.

 Favorite spot on campus: